jacobwb/hashover-next/README.md

 Important differences from version 1.0
 ---
-- `hashover.php` is no longer used in JavaScript tags, instead the file `/hashover/hashover.js` is used instead.
+- `hashover.php` is no longer used in JavaScript tags, the file `/hashover/hashover.js` is used instead.

   So change: